calaldees/barcampCanterbury/open-close.md

  * If you'd like to help in next year's organisation...

- * Thanks the sponsors and supporters again
+ * Thank the sponsors and supporters again

+ * Thank the helpers.

  * Up-coming Events
     * BarCamps - Paul